Warm Roof vs Cold Roof. What's the difference?

 Insulating an existing flat roof requires ripping up any existing roof surface to enable you to lay the insulation in between, this also means that the roof surface has to be replaced or redone, again adding to the complexity of the job.

-This insulation method ensures the entire roof structure is insulated, meaning it's more energy efficient than a cold roof.
+Warm roof insulation ensures the entire roof structure is insulated, meaning a warm deck roof is more energy efficient than a cold roof.

 The Breakdown - Warm Roof vs Cold Roof

-A cold roof requires more work, taking off old boards and replacing them and the roof surface.
-The thermal efficiency isn't as good as a warm roof.
+A cold flat roof insulation requires more work, taking off old boards and replacing them and the roof surface.
+The thermal efficiency isn't as good as with warm roof insulation.

-A warm roof is much easier to install, offers great thermal performance but adds height to the flat roof.
-As a result of the height difference warm roofs cannot be used on balcony's and flat roofs extensions with doors leading onto the roof.
+A warm deck roof is much easier to install, offers great thermal performance but adds height to the flat roof.
+As a result of the height difference, warm roofs cannot be used on balconies and flat roofs extensions with doors leading onto the roof.
 In these cases, a cold roof is a preferable alternative to warm roof insulation.

 Have a look at our flat roof product comparison blog post to figure out what you can cover your warm/cold roof with.